alexirypinski/surf_forecasting/README.md

 But the dynamics of refraction are complex -- depending on a huge amount of obscure interactions of different variables.
 To make matters worse, offshore islands selectively block many swell directions that a priori are are hard to understand.
 When there is even a small amount of refraction due to complex bathymetry, the relationship between offshore swell height and nearshore swell height is highly nonlinear.
 For the purposes of surf forecasting, it is impossible to capture the essence of this stretch of coast in terms of linear models.
 For this project, I wanted to see how well certain machine learning models could capture the hidden relationships that make this place so unpredictable.

-#What's the data?
+# What's the data?

-The data is publically available NOAA offshore buoy data.
+The data is four years of publically available NOAA offshore buoy data.
 Unfortunately, there are no nearshore buoys at Blacks beach, which is where I was most interested in studying.
 There is, however, a buoy that gives detailed wave measurements on the pier at Scripps (buoy numper LJPC1), which is located less than 200 feet from the beginning of the Scripps Canyon.
-The buoy whose data I am using as the basis of my measurements is the Torrey Pines Offshore buoy (buoy number).
-This buoy's measurements were selected to be the unique predictor of wave activity at scripps
+The buoy whose data I am using as the basis of my measurements is the Torrey Pines Offshore buoy (buoy number 46224).
+This buoy's measurements were selected to be the unique predictor of wave activity at Scripps for three reasons.

+  1. It is at the head of the Scripps Canyon directly to the northwest of scripps, before waves have experienced significant refraction.
+  2. It has a similar swell fetch to the Scripps buoy.
+Other buoys to the north and south experience significant island and headland blockage.
+I believe that including them as model features would only create noise.
+  3. It has detailed information going back longer than other nearby buoys.

+ The data from the buoys consisted of over a hundred thousand hourly observations indexed by time.

+## Cleaning and Exploratory Analysis

+Despite being relatively well maintained, these datasets still proved to be a pain to work with and tested the limits of my 'wizardry' in Python.
+Nonetheless, I learned a lot -- especially about the importance of optimizing operations on Pandas dataframes and knowing how these operations work on the C level.
+This solidified my understanding of proper Python workflows on large datasets and was immensely valuable.

+The hardest part of assembling my training, validation, and testing datasets was matching observations from the two buoys into feature-label pairings.
+This challenge took me a few days to overcome, as I wrangled with missing data and intractable polynomial runtimes.
+Eventually, I chose a simple solution that worked well enough not to add noise to my data, but avoided large runtimes.

-#What's the model?
+# What's the model?
 There are several models.

+I chose to work with relatively simple

-#What are the results?
+# What are the results?

 As of February 2, 2021 I am still testing models and creating presentable representations of the results in matplotlib.
 Bear with me.
 I'll have them soon.
-It appears that my MLP network was hightly successful.